 (Save the Date: September 15, 2018)

 Nearly 800,000 volunteers collected more than 18 million pounds of trash during the 2015 International Coastal Cleanup project.
-This graphic from Ocean Conservancy lists the top ten category items collected.
+(In 2016, 18.4 million pounds were collected).
+This graphic from Ocean Conservancy lists the top ten category items collected in 2015.
 Top of the list– at #1 is cigarette butts.
 Then, it’s plastic, glass and some metal: 2) plastic beverage bottles; 3) food wrappers; 4) plastic bottle caps; 5) straws/stirrers; 6) other plastic bags; 7) glass beverage bottles; 8) plastic grocery bags; 9) metal bottle caps; 10) plastic lids

 How to turn plastic trash found on the beach